Single variable response curves

 l_limit

-(numeric) specifies the lower limit for the variable.
-Default is NULL, meaning the lower limit will be calculated based on the data's minimum value and the extrapolation_factor (if extrapolation = TRUE).
+(numeric) directly specifies the lower limit for the variable.
+Default = NULL, meaning the lower limit will be calculated from existing data. (if extrapolation = TRUE).

 u_limit

-(numeric) specifies the upper limit for the variable.
-Default is NULL, meaning the upper limit will be calculated based on the data's minimum value and the extrapolation_factor (if extrapolation = TRUE).
+(numeric) directly specifies the upper limit for the variable.
+Default = NULL, meaning the upper limit will be calculated from existing data. (if extrapolation = TRUE).

 xlab